daniela-wiepert/XPF-soft-constraints/FD/FD-README.md

     * This code generates all possible words that can be created given contexts + phoneme representations + probabilites.
     * all combined probabilites are calculated as log probabilites

+5. sample_baselines.py
+    * written by Rebecca Mathew
+    * adapted for final devoicing by Daniela Wiepert
+    * This code samples the generated lexicons to produce 100 artificial baseline languages per natural language

+6. compare_phoneme_frequencies.py
+    * written by Rebecca Mathew
+    * modified for final devoicing by Daniela Wiepert
+    * gets counts of all phonemes in all positions in the natural and in the generated lexicon

+7. compare_phoneme_frequences_initial.py

+8. compare_phoneme_frequencies_final.py

+9. filter_langs.py

+10. plot_phoneme_frequencies.py
+    * written by Rebecca Mathew
+    * adapted for final devoicing by Daniela Wiepert

+11. visualize.Rmd
+    * written by Rebecca Mathew
+    * adapted for final devoicing by Daniela Wiepert